W7SVT/baconTelegraph/README.md

    1. To make known (an intended action, for example) in advance or unintentionally:

 ### Assumptions
-Fresh install of RaspberryPi OS
+Fresh install of RaspberryPi OS Buster
 Love of Ham Radio

+Not working on Buckey (new version of Raspberry Pi OS) Oct 2021

 ### Install
 ```